 FICA tax on your salary = 3,000

-Adding these two amounts to the ordinary income tax leads to a total tax bill of 17,100.
+Adding these two amounts to the ordinary income tax on your profit leads to a total tax bill of 17,100.
 Making the S-election saves you close to 12,000 in taxes.
 That is a lot of money!

 It’s not free to make the S-election.
-You will incur the following business expenses each year:
+You will incur the following expenses:

 Reasonable salary = 40,000 Payroll tax = 3,000 (this is different from the 3,000 of FICA you pay) Payroll service = 2,400 Corporate tax return preparation = 600 (definitely leave this to a professional)

 These expenses lower your profit, so you owe less tax which is a good thing.
 Another positive is the 40,000 salary gets deposited into your personal checking account net of income tax and FICA tax.

 Commissions earned from sales = 250,000 Business expenses = 150,000 Profit = 100,000

 Your 100,000 profit is hit with self-employment tax and ordinary income tax.

 Self-employment tax = 14,000 Ordinary income tax = 15,000 Total tax = 29,000 versus the total tax of 17,100 if you make the S-election.
 Huge difference!